divi255/cloud-fancyindex/README.md

 * tpl.html - template file for the primary table.
 This is jinja2 template so you can use all functions it has.

-* sha256.tpl.html - template example with sha256 checksum.
+* sha256.tpl.html - template example with sha256 checksums.

 * docker-compose.yml - just a test stuff, ignore it